-- 8.1 A client's eligibility includes client completing an application, providing a denial letter from the insurance company and/or a doctor's authorization letter. - 8.2 The program must assure that an individual is trained in how to inspect, care for, and use types of equipment loaned from the program.
-This person must be certain that the client receiving the equipment knows how to use it safely. - 8.3 All equipment that is returned must be inspected, cleaned and sanitized before it is to be given to another client. - 8.4 The program will maintain an inventory of all equipment utilized by the program. - 8.5 A minimum \$10 copay (or a minimum as determined by Service Partner) is requested which covers both assessment and equipment services.
+- 11.1 Client eligibility includes client completing an application and necessary paperwork.
+Client must provide a denial letter from the insurance company if seeking power equipment.
+Agency must keep a copy of the denial letter. - 11.2 The program must assure that an individual is trained in how to inspect, care for, and use types of equipment loaned from the program.
+This person must be certain that the client receiving the equipment knows how to use it safely. - 11.3 All equipment that is returned must be inspected, cleaned and sanitized before it is to be given to another client. - 11.4 The program will maintain an inventory of all equipment utilized by the program. - 11.5 A minimum \$10 copay (or a minimum as determined by Service Partner) is requested which covers both assessment and equipment services.
 The copay is good for one year and is waived if there is inability to pay or financial hardship.
-However, expensive equipment purchased may require a higher copay.
-Additionally, the Senior Millage cost share policy, based on ones' income, liquid assets and the cost of the service provided, is applied to individuals.
-If one cannot afford the cost share because of necessary excessive and additional expenses (medical, health care, etc...), a more thorough financial evaluation is completed.
+However, expensive equipment purchased may require a higher copay. - 11.6 Agencies providing manual mobility equipment to KCSM clients must have a pre-approved equipment list, including item descriptions and unit costs, on file with their Contract Administrator.
+Only items on this approved list may be purchased or distributed using KCSM funds.
+Any item not on the approved list requires prior written approval from the Contract Administrator before purchase or distribution.